 Choose a smaller plate.
 It’s simple but it works.
 Your eyes see a full plate and that can often be a sign that tells you “enough.”
 You can also use smaller glasses for high-calorie beverages, such as holiday cocktails, wine or beer, and larger glasses for water.
 Smaller plates and glasses mean smaller portion sizes, and smaller portion sizes are a key factor for avoiding obesity.

-2. Avoid serving “family style” at big gatherings
+2. Avoid serving “family style”

 Serve food on individual plates for each person.
 Leave the serving dishes in another room or tuck them out of sight to limit the temptation for second and third helpings.
 Buffets offer a multitude of opportunities for “just a little of this, just bit more of that” – and that can quickly add up to a lot.
 Just a few hundred extra calories per day can lead to significant weight gain.

 3. savour every bite

 The holidays are a time for eating foods we only get to enjoy once or twice a year and special family gatherings offer plenty of opportunities to take time for conversation – so slow down and really enjoy that holiday feast.
 Why?
 Eating more slowly gives your body more time to register feelings of fullness, which means you’re less likely to overeat.